 Documentation establishes that a student has a disability and it provides a basis for determining reasonable accommodations.

-Each student requesting accommodations for a disability is responsible for acquiring appropriate documentation to support his or her request and submitting it to the coordinator of disability services.
-After reviewing submitted documentation, the coordinator of disability services will schedule an interview with the student to discuss reasonable accommodations.
+Each student requesting accommodations for a disability is responsible for acquiring appropriate documentation to support his or her request and submitting it to the Assistant Director of Accessibility, Equity & Inclusion.
+After reviewing submitted documentation, the Assistant Director of Accessibility, Equity & Inclusion will schedule an interview with the student to discuss reasonable accommodations.

 Prepare your documentation

 Please review the following guidelines and share them with the professional preparing the documentation: